owen-eternal/tf-aws-network-mod/README.md

 ## Instructions

+**This module provides a set of input and output variables that enable users to customize and access the parameters within the module.
+The input variables include:**

 # Input Variables

-This module provides a set of input and output variables that enable users to customize and access the parameters within the module.
-The input variables include:

 1. `vpc_cdir:` Required input of type `string` that represents the CIDR Block Range for the VPC network.
 Users must specify the valid CIDR range they want to use for their VPC.